1Seven3Seven/GravitySim/README.md

 Or have this stored in the body struct.
 Or I could go the dynamic array route and reallocate and move the data around when necessary.
 But I feel like an in-use array would be the easiest for now.

+Actually, now that I think about, I am going to do something like a vector.
+If a body is now not in use, then I swap it with one in use at the end.
+This means that all the in use bodies are at the beginning of the array, whereas all the not in use ones are at the end.